soda-mpc/soda-sdk/README.md

 - `--help`: Show help message

-- `--encrypt`: Encrypt data.
-Provide a filename as an additional argument.
+- `--encrypt`: Encrypt data.Provide a filename and plaintext as an additional argument.

 - `--decrypt`: Decrypt data.
 Provide a filename and two encrypted hex strings as additional arguments.

-- `--generate-key FILE`: Generate key and save to the specified file.
+- `--generate-key`: Generate key and save to specified file.
+Provide a filename.

 ## Examples: